How to bring the benefits of KonMari & minimalism to help simplify your personal finances

 Now I know some of you are addicted to getting your points or 1% back or whatever on your eight credit cards.
 But are the “savings” really worth the hours and headache it takes you to track and reconcile everything?
-This step is key in bringing minimalism to your finances!
+This step is key in simplifying your finances!

-Keep or find the two best rewards programs and stick with them.
+Keep or find the two best credit card reward programs and stick with them.
 Close the rest!
 Besides, how many times have you been lured by the call of “cardholders get an extra 10% off” sale at a store you don’t really need to spend money in.
 Kill the temptation and cut the card!

-For myself and my family, we have three credit cards, but we only use two.
+For myself and my family, we have three credit cards, but we only really use two.

 Capital One Savor Card – This one earns 4% back on dining, 2% at grocery stores and 1% on everything else.
 This is a confusing card, and I will admit that the only reason I got it was because it was offering a $500 signup bonus when you meet certain criteria.
 Once I reach the spend goal I will cancel it as it has a $95 annual fee after the first year.

 Some people refer to this as bank card churning or farming.
 Basically just getting the card for the signup bonus.
-This process is a total “thing” and please only consider this if you have mastered your current system and have the time and focus on committing to doing this correctly.
+Please only consider this to make money if you have mastered your current system and have the time and focus on committing to doing this correctly.
 This process is NOT minimalism friendly, BUT you can make good money doing it if your credit score is decent enough.
 See Doctor of Credit for the pro at this practice.

-Remember a handful of years ago, when Target announced that they had been hacked and over 110 millions customers personal info of names and credit cards numbers among other info was stolen.
+Remember a handful of years ago, when Target announced that they had been hacked and over 110 millions customers’ personal info of names and credit card numbers among other info was stolen.
 They ended up paying $18.5 million to over 47 states in that settlement.

 So take most of the worry away and freeze your credit accounts.
 Then no one can open accounts in your name without first unfreezing them (with specific info and pins codes that should be known by only you).

-If you still get paper bank, credit card or utility statements in the mail it’s time to shred it and go paperless!
-Once you look over your bills and pay them then please shred it (don’t throw in the trash or the recycling!).
+If you still get paper bank, credit card, or utility statements in the mail it’s time to KonMari it up and shred it and go paperless!
+Once you look over your bills and pay them then please shred it, (don’t throw it in the trash or the recycling!).
 Empty out all those file folders, boxes, and drawers and clear the clutter!

 - tax documents – 7 years